Pre workout is the go-to supplement nowadays thanks to its ability to improve focus, energy and fat loss.

 Well, taking it on an empty stomach means the pre workout is absorbed much quicker in your stomach.

-So the caffeine, creatine and l-citrulline levels in your blood rise more rapidly.
+So the caffeine, creatine, l-citrulline, and glycerol levels in your blood rise more rapidly.

 The outcome of this is feeling the effects of pre workout much more intensely.